-Since the neutrinos, $\nu_R$, form a triplet under $\sgm$, the individual states, $\nu_{R1}$, $\nu_{R2}$ and $\nu_{R3}$ correspond to the flavour basis states, $(1,0,0)^T$, $(0,1,0)^T$ and $(0,0,1)^T$ respectively.
-These states are the invariant eigenstates of the group elements $C$, $E^2CE$ and $ECE^2$ respectively where the group generators are given in Eqs.~(\ref{eq:gen3}).
-Individually, the above mentioned group elements form $C_3$ subgroups of $\sgm$.
-To summarise, we have shown that the flavon VEVs as well as the neutrino states can be uniquely defined in terms of their symmetry properties.
-They are expressed as the invariant eigenstates of specific group elements which form specific subgroups of the flavour symmetry group.
-Thus the flavour structure of our model is entirely determined by the subgroup structure of the flavour symmetry group.
+Since the neutrinos, $\nu_R$, form a triplet under $\sgm$, the individual states, $\nu_{R1}$, $\nu_{R2}$ and $\nu_{R3}$ correspond to the flavor basis states, $(1,0,0)^T$, $(0,1,0)^T$, and $(0,0,1)^T$ respectively.
+These states are the invariant eigenstates of the group elements $C$, $E^2CE$, and $ECE^2$, respectively where the group generators are given in Eqs.~(\ref{eq:gen3}).
+Individually, the above-mentioned group elements form $C_3$ subgroups of $\sgm$.
+To summarize, we have shown that the flavon VEVs as well as the neutrino states can be uniquely defined in terms of their symmetry properties.
+They are expressed as the invariant eigenstates of specific group elements that form specific subgroups of the flavor symmetry group.
+Thus the flavor structure of our model is entirely determined by the subgroup structure of the flavor symmetry group.
 It should be noted that, even though we have used matrix representations in convenient bases, our formalism is manifestly basis independent, i.e. expressible in terms of the abstract group generators.

 A motivation for using discrete groups in model building is that they allow us to choose the flavon VEVs from among a discrete set of alignments determined by their symmetries.
 It is interesting to analyze how probable it is to obtain the given VEVs from the set of minima of the flavon potential through SSB.
 In this paper, we did not analyze the flavon potential for our model.
 Nevertheless, let us assume that a potential can be constructed that leads to the required VEVs, Eqs.~(\ref{eq:vevmutau}) and (\ref{eq:flavvevs}), through SSB.
 Let us also assume that the different irreducible multiplets ($\phi_\mu$, $\phi_\tau$, $\phia$, $\phib$, $\bind$) are decoupled (at least at the renormalizable level) in the potential so that the minima of the potential correspond to the VEVs of the orbits of each multiplet independently of the others.